If you have multiple machines with songs on them you can let BpmDj access songs on a remote machine.

 The architecture is set up as a client/server setup.
 On the machines that serve songs, you run the BpmDj daemon.
 On the machine on which you run the UI, you run a regular BpmDj.

+To install the daemon, you have to have java present on your system.
 Download BpmDj for Desktop and install the software.

 java -jar bpmdj.jar --daemon

-At the phone side, you have to enter the IP address of the place where your daemons are running.
+To add a host, click on the + icon.
 The name field can be anything you want, it is just there for identification purposes, but has not really any useful functionality.
 The IP address on the other hand, is the thing that matters.
 Here you should type in the IP address of the machine that runs the daemon.